Hubspot User Group Meeting March 2018 - London HUG

 Introduction to vEcotourism.org

 So, how do you convey that delight, which I and a few other lucky people get to experience firsthand to other people so that they share your enthusiasm for protecting it?
 Well, I think the key phrase in conservation is "enlightened self-interest".
-If you can enlighten people as to why it's important for them, that these things continue, the habitats that were trying to protect, continue to remain healthy, then it's in their own self-interest and the children's interests, in the grandchildren's interests.
+If you can enlighten people as to why it's important for them, that these things continue, the habitats that were trying to protect, continue to remain healthy.
+It's in their own self-interest and the children's interests, in the grandchildren's interests.

 "We want to live on a healthy planet".

-And one of the things which is coming out of all these ecological studies is that:
+And one of the things which are coming out of all these ecological studies is that: